ksiazeblaznow/UberEnchant/README.md

 ### Change
 - Replaced the underlying `ArrayList` tracking system with a `HashMap` (`PlayerUUID_SLOT`).
 Tasks are now uniquely mapped per equipment slot, automatically overwriting and discarding old tasks on insertion.
 - Introduced check if `UberMeta` tag already exists.
-Reduced array size to ~12 from ever-growing number (17k+)
+Reduced array size to a constant number (~12) from ever-growing number.

 ### Results
-Performance is now at stable ~0.45 ms avg. on Raspberry Pi 5.
+Performance is now roughly at stable ~0.45 ms avg. on Raspberry Pi 5.